vadimcn/codelldb/MANUAL.md

 and **Toggle Disassembly** commands.
 The former allows to choose between `never`, `auto` (the default) and `always`, the latter toggles between `auto` and `always`.

-While is disassembly view, the 'step over' and 'step into' debug actions will perform instruction-level stepping rather than source-level stepping.
+While is disassembly view, 'step over' and 'step into' debug actions will perform instruction-level stepping rather than source-level stepping.

 ![disassembly view](images/disasm.png)